PlanToCodeDesktop workspace for Codex CLI

 Run the server yourself to control provider routing and supply your own API keys.

-Common questions about the planning pipeline, data flow, and execution handoff.
+Common questions about the Codex CLI workspace, planning pipeline, and execution.